samarkamat/pyparams/README.md

 # pyparams

-Python3 module to parse CLI parameters. argparse seemed too heavy duty for simple tools I was writing, so this aims to be something simpler.
+Python3 module to parse CLI parameters. argparse seemed too heavy-duty for some simple tools I was writing, so this aims to be something (appropriately) simpler.
 Feedback welcome!

 ## Parameter Types Supported